 Low responses to mRNA COVID-19 vaccines in those older than 80 vs <60 years and in recipients of solid organ transplants

-On 27 June 2021, a paper, published in the journal CID, reports important differences in immune responses by age to the Pfizer mRNA COVID-19 vaccine.
+On 27 April 2021, a paper, published in the journal CID, reported important differences in immune responses by age to the Pfizer mRNA COVID-19 vaccine.
 Similar concerns were raised just over a week later in a letter to JAMA about recipients of solid organ transplants.

 The CID study compared outcomes in 176 participants (roughly two-thirds were women) who were either older than 80 or younger than 60.